History of LASCF

 That was achieved and with District support, the Lions Spinal Cord Fellowship was born 18 months later when Australian Lions adopted the Fellowship as a Multiple District project (Category C) at the Perth Convention in 2000.
 The committee then set about making a serious attempt at raising funds and providing information to the more than 1400 Lions and Lioness clubs in Australia.
 The growing enthusiasm of our Lions family for the project saw it become a major Australian project at the Hobart Convention (Category B) in 2003.

-Over the past 14 years, the Lions Clubs of Australia have raised over $m1.5 for this magnificent humanitarian Lions project.
-Through StepAhead, some 5 Scientists/Clinicians have been admitted to the Fellowship and funds raised have helped establish facilities and fund results based research.
+Since the Fellowship began in 2000, the Lions Clubs of Australia have raised over $m1.9 for this magnificent humanitarian Lions project.
+Through StepAhead, a number of Scientists/Clinicians have been admitted to the Fellowship and funds raised have helped establish facilities and fund results based research.